 - fetch_url: use to read a specific page the user references

-Claude responds well to XML-tagged sections.
-They help the model locate parts of the prompt and produce structured outputs.
+Claude responds really well to XML-tagged sections.
+They help the model find specific parts of the prompt and produce outputs that match.
+This isn't just stylistic, it measurably improves consistency.

 <task>Summarize the article at the URL below.</task>